 The original London 2012 Food Advisory Group included representatives from the farming, catering and food manufacturing industries, the three food sponsors of the Games (McDonald’s, Coca-Cola and Cadbury), as well as the Chair of the London Food Board, Rosie Boycott (pictured right).
-Sustain’s policy director Kath Dalmeny was also a member, and has chaired a working group which made recommendations on serving sustainable fish for the Games.
+Sustain’s policy director Kath Dalmeny was also a member, and chaired a working group which consulted with over 50 industry, government and conservation organisations to make recommendations on a world-class standard for sustainable fish for the Games.

-Note: In 2011, discussions are underway to develop this into a Food Legacy Group, to help influence the wider catering sector and encourage more businesses to serve sustainable food and to support smaller and medium-sized food enterprises.
-These pages will be updated with information on these developments as they arise.
+In 2011, this group evolved into the Food Legacy programme, to help influence the wider catering sector and encourage more businesses to serve healthy and sustainable food and to support smaller and medium-sized food enterprises.

 The London 2012 Food Vision was published on December 7, 2009, preparing the ground for "invitations to negotiate" for food contracts to be issued in spring and summer 2010, with catering contract negotiations concluding in March 2011.